mps-gmbh/docker-toolbox/README.md

 ## Docker-Toolbox

-This repository contains a set of usefull sevices to manage and operate your local docker farm.
+This repository contains a set of useful services to manage and operate your local docker farm.

 ### Docker-Compose-Updater